Affiliate Disclosure: As an Amazon Associate we earn advertising fees from qualifying purchases. learn more.

 |Designed For||Residential use|

 This cute little red turbine is an excellent starting option.
 It is one of the more affordable options, coming in at less than $300.
-The design has been developed both to catch light winds as well as ensure safety for the operator.
+The design has been developed both to catch light winds and ensure the operator’s safety.
 The color is bright red to ensure visibility, and each of the five blades is coated with fiber nylon to be both safe and aerodynamic.

 A beginner can install this turbine, making it another great choice for someone just getting started with do-it-yourself wind energy.
 It is available in various wattages and voltages, and you can choose which is the best match for your property.